The Death of Roger Ebert

 Just yesterday I was reading his announcement of taking a ‘leave of presence’.
 Ebert was going to undergo radiation treatment for the recurrence of cancer and would cut back on his cinematic viewing.
 He had planned to continue to review movies in a limited capacity.
 As he said he was going to indulge in a critics fantasy reviewing “only the movies I want to review”.

-Roger’s final review was The Host about a week ago, which he didn’t think much of.
+Roger’s final review was for Terrence Malick’s To the Wonder about a week ago, which he gave a thumbs up to.

 Unfortunately, the death of Ebert was not a surprise.
 As I’ve written before I was always a big Siskel and Ebert fan and would be a regular viewer of their show.
 Their show was a blessing for any movie fan.
 They provided a program that discussed the artistic merits of the movies and the opinions from our two hosts.

 At the time the so-called ‘entertainment shows’ that filled the airwaves would consist of Hollywood gossip and tabloid reports with all superficial news.
 Finally Siskel and Ebert provided a small little show that actually focused on the films these actors were starring in!

 Now thanks to the internet there’s no shortage of finding movie news, reviews and discussions by critics and fans on actual films, but at the time Siskel and Ebert were the oasis in a sea of Hollywood gossip reporting.